orocos/rtt_ros2_integration/rtt_ros2_params/README.md

 <component>.loadService('rosparam')
 ```

-`<component>` will have a new service named `Params` that provides the operations described.
+`<component>` will have a new service named `rosparam` that provides the operations described.
 These operations can be called with:
 ```
 <component>.rosparam.setParameter( <args> )
 <component>.rosparam.getParameter( <args> )